thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 Performance improvements
 ------------------------

-The main goal of the version 3 of Thymeleaf was the performance improvements.
+The main goal of the version 3 of Thymeleaf was the performance improvement.
 This has been a hot discussion topic in the previous versions, comparing Thymeleaf performance against other text-based template engines.
 Being Thymeleaf an XML-based template engine brought the power of implementing many features but at a performance cost.
 While Thymeleaf rendering time was trivial in most of the projects, this caveat was noticiable in projects with special characteristics (for example, dealing with tables with dozens of thousands rows).

 Thymeleaf 3 engine has been rewritten from scratch with the main focus on performance.
 Thymeleaf 3 performs much better than the previous versions so we hope it covers the needs of more and more projects.

 Thymeleaf 3 performance is not only about rendering time, it has been specifically designed to have a low memory footprint and prevent any blocking on high concurrency scenarios.